Tim de Zeeuw: Research

 De Zeeuw's research concentrates on the formation, structure and dynamics of galaxies, including our own, the Milky Way.
 In Leiden, he led a group active in the construction of state-of-the-art dynamical models for galaxies, and their comparison to high-quality photometric and spectroscopic observations, with the aim of establishing the properties of dark matter halos around galaxies, probing the supermassive nuclear black holes, measuring the kinematics and dynamics of the different stellar populations, and ultimately understanding the process of galaxy formation.
 A significant second line of research is the study of the origin, structure, and evolution of young stellar groups in the Solar Neighbourhood.

 Trained as a theorist in stellar dynamics, he gradually expanded his research to include the analysis and interpretation of observations, and also became involved in the development of new instrumentation.
 In 1995 he initiated a project with R. Bacon and R. Davies to build SAURON, a panoramic integral-field spectrograph for the 4.2-m William Herschel Telescope (WHT).
 The SAURON collaboration led to follow-up projects studying galactic nuclei with the VLT, to the initiative to move the integral field spectrograph OASIS from the Canada France Hawaii Telescope to the WHT and to equip the WHT with a laser guide-star, to participation in studies for possible integral-field units on the Hubble Space Telescope and JWST, and to participation in the development of MUSE for the VLT.
+In 2016 de Zeeuw initiated the Fornax3D project, a comprehensive MUSE study of the early-type galaxies in the Fornax Cluster, which provided new insights in the dynamics and stellar populations in a cluster environment.